 - Collecting positive online reviews.

 Google search results can provide the information your potential customers are seeking – before they even get to your website.
 The more quickly it can grab information and the more it can trust that information, the higher you can rank in search results.

-That being said, it only makes sense that you optimize your information on one of Google’s own sources: Google My Business.
+That being said, it only makes sense that you optimize your information on one of Google’s own sources: Google Business Profile.

-Your Google My Business account allows your business to appear in three different search results.
+Your Google Business Profile allows your business to appear in three different search results.

 The first is Google Maps:

 The second is the local results section for regular Google Search:

 And the third is the Knowledge Panel, which shows up on the right-hand side of search results for branded searches:

 Studies show that a complete and accurate Google Business Profile, on average, gets 7x more clicks than an incomplete one.
 So perhaps even before you start digging around your website and online directories to make sure you’re optimized for search, you may want to start with your Google Business Profile.
 This article will help you get your Google Business marketing strategy up and off the ground.